MrYee4/WindowDrone/README.md

 * MISC Parts: Wires, Standoffs, Solder, BasePlate for Batteries

-The rest of the parts i.e. ECS's, motors and radio reciver were bought to connect to the NUCLEO Board

 ## STL FILES

 STL files are inlcuded in the Drone_STL_Files folder

-Feel free to use or modify if you wish to use for a project
+> Feel free to use or modify if you wish to use for a project

 ## Important